AmbireTech/adex-protocol/components/validator-stack.md

 #### Validator messages

-Each validator message has to be signed by the validator themselves
+Each validator message has to be signed by the validator themselves.

 OUTPACE generic: